Berney Arms

 The wherry line between Norwich & Great Yarmouth got Royal Assent in 1842, work started in 1843, and on the 1st of May, 1844, Berney Arms opened with the rest of the line.

-After a few years, the railway stopped serving Berney Arms, stating there was no agreement for trains to call at the station they agreed to build.
+After a few years, the railway stopped serving Berney Arms, citing a lack of agreement for trains to call at the station they had agreed to build.

 However, after lengthy legal proceedings, it was agreed that the Yarmouth & Norwich Railway would serve this station.